autred/blog/_posts/2016-08-10-deployment.md

 Preemptible:

  * We save money by running all our application code on preemptible instances.
- * They have a maximum lifetime of 24 hours, but since they live in instance groups, GCE automatically spins up new nodes to replacesthe ones that expire.
+ * They have a maximum lifetime of 24 hours, but since they live in instance groups, GCE automatically spins up new nodes to replace the ones that expire.
  * There are 3 web nodes, so a single node restarting does not interrupt service.
- * Parse and backend nodes can be down for a few minutes without service impact.
+ * Parse and backend nodes can be down for a few minutes without major service impact.

 Autoscaling: